-This Tuscany itinerary assumes you have 7 full days in the region.
-Plan to arrive in Florence the evening before, so you can get settled into your accommodation and be ready to go the next morning.
+Plan to arrive in Florence the night before, so you can get settled into your accommodation and be ready to go first thing in the next morning.

 One Week In Tuscany Itinerary